uabrc/uabrc.github.io/docs/data_management/tutorial/globus_individual_tutorial.md

  ![file-manager-page-search](/image/file-manager-page-search.png)

-- Look for a section titled **Shared with You**.
+- Look for a button **Shared with You**.
 This filter shows all collections that have been shared specifically with your account.

 ![shared-with-you](/image/shared-with-you.png)